Datto27/blogs-web/README.md

   localhost address: 4000;

 # Create new Post
-move on /compose and here will be inputs for new post
+move on /compose page and there will be inputs for new post